Load and Run MATLAB

 • If you start either interface from the terminal, you must first load the correct module(s).

-• For interactive work, you will usually have to reserve time on a compute node.
+• For interactive work, you will usually have to reserve time on a compute node, but some facilities have a Desktop On-Demand interface that makes that easier.

 • If you take the risk of starting on a login node, use the -singleCompThread flag in the starting command to avoid hogging the node, unless you are sure that your cluster sets that constraint on the login node automatically.